Kristen6765/p4_tutorials/exercises/multiple_flow_monitor/readME.md

 ```
 table_dump flow_register
 ```
-4. You can remove an entry from the table by running
+4. You can remove an entry from the table, for example remove the first entry, by running
 ```
 table_delete flow_register 0
 ```

 ### For Option3 with YCSB
-1. To run with YCSB we need to first get all the dockers installed and then used Option3.
+1. To run with YCSB we need to first get all the dockers setup and then used Option3.
 Dockers are listed in the [google drive](https://drive.google.com/drive/folders/1rG9Tbu0P64-LJdb2ESjVIWjQmZtJSo11)

 2. Re-config the docker images in the start.py.
-For example, replace the current dimage to the image you want to use for your docker.
+For example, replace the current dimage to the image you want to use a different docker.
 ```
 dsql = net.addDocker('dsql', cls=P4DockerHost, ip='172.17.0.2/24',
                    dimage="sqln", mac="00:00:00:00:00:02")